 - In the Block_Groups attribute table, scroll to the far right and confirm that the Mean field has been appended to the table.

-This field value makes it possible to determine the average predicted temperature for each block group.
+This field contains the average predicted temperature for each block group.

 Next, you'll symbolize the block groups by the predicted average temperature and apply symbology from an imported layer file.

-- In the Geoprocessing pane, search for Apply Symbology.
+- In the Geoprocessing pane, click the Back button, and search for Apply Symbology.
 Open the Apply Symbology From Layer tool.